 Stability is something that we all need.
 MCNY MPA alumna, Syrena Huggins knows!
-Syrena is the Program Director of the Supportive Services for Veteran Families program at HELP USA where she is responsible for the day-to-day oversight of the program, works closely with the Veterans Administration to ensure full programmatic and statistical compliance, oversees staff recruitment and training, provides administrative and case management supervision and evaluates the programs overall performance.
+Syrena is the Executive Director of the Supportive Services for Veteran Families program at HELP USA where she is responsible for the day-to-day oversight of the program, works closely with the Veterans Administration to ensure full programmatic and statistical compliance, oversees staff recruitment and training, provides administrative and case management supervision and evaluates the programs overall performance.

 A single mom who lives in Brooklyn, Syrena Huggins focused the Constructive Action she developed while in the MPA in Public Affairs and Administration program on improving internal auditing at her former employer, CAMBA HomeBase.
 This earned her a promotion at the nonprofit agency, where she once helped fight homelessness in Brooklyn and on Staten Island.